devgateway/amp-portal/README.md

 - page : Number of page that has to be returned.
 - fields: Specify which field will be returned in the post object.
 - slug: Filter by post slug.
-- store: Specify the immutable path where post will store, useful when having multiple 	components loading different posts
+- store: Specify the immutable path where returned posts will be stored, useful when having multiple  components loading different posts
 - locale: Specify the post language (MultiLang plugin required)